Official State of Iowa Website Here is how you know

 Parking

 Parking is available at the Tower Place and Parking ramp adjacent to the building on the corner of Iowa Avenue and South Gilbert Street.
-The first hour is free and it is $1 per hour for each additional hour.
+The first hour is free and it is $2 per additional hour.
 There are several other nearby parking ramps with similar rates (listed below) and additional parking information can be found at Parking Meters, Facilities and Programs.

-Metered parking is also available in front of the building, across the street, and throughout the downtown area.
-The meters take cards, smartphone apps, and change ($1-$1.25 per hour depending on the location).
-There are 2-hour limits at most metered parking spots, but you can pay again when you reach your time limit.
+Metered parking is also available in front of the building, across the street and throughout the downtown area.
+The meters take cards, smartphone apps and change ($1.50–$3.00 per hour depending on the location).
+There are 2-hour time limits at most metered parking spots, but you can pay again when you reach your time limit.

 Public Transit